Abstract

 4.3.2.
 Evaluation of vibration isolation effect

-In order to further analyze the effect of the trench depth on the vibration isolation performance, the effect of the trench depth on the vibration isolation performance for different values of Effect of depth on the vibration isolation performance of the open trench.
+In order to further analyze the effect of the trench depth on the vibration isolation performance, the effect of the trench depth on the vibration isolation performance for different values of θ1 is shown in Figure 13.
+It can be seen from Figure 13 that the effect of depth on the area size of vibration isolation is small, while the effect on the u

 5. Conclusions